-Because professional knowledge is so important, we’ve created two online professional education courses covering: 1) the structure of written English and 2) the use of structured language intervention (aka, multi-component, Orton-Gillingham treatment).
+Because professional knowledge is so important, we’ve created two online professional education courses covering: 1) the structure of written English and 2) the use of structured literacy intervention (aka, multi-component, Orton-Gillingham treatment).
 Our goal of this two-course sequence is to enable professionals to individualize treatment based on the student’s language processing patterns rather than just pushing the student through a boxed program that is unlikely to help.
 Interested professionals can learn more about these online professional education courses here.

 We find that the Lexercise approach to dyslexia intervention tends to resonate strongly with doctors, as we use more of a medical model than a “school model” for our evaluations.
 The school model for evaluation is not designed to diagnose dyslexia or the root causes of child difficulty; rather, it is designed only to qualify the child for the limited, tax-supported public school special education services.
 In contrast, at Lexercise we use the National Institute of Health’s model and make a formal diagnosis when indicated.